CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.November.2019

 By this time within our scholarly history, the Big Bang theory had become firmly entrenched within our commonsense worldviews, especially within our academic community.
 And, it was also enmeshed with absolute space and time, the work of another University of Cambridge Lucasian professor.
-Yes, #2 Isaac Newton and #17 Stephen Hawking left what seem to be indelible marks on our world, yet now we can begin to try to erase the essence of both.
+Yes, #2 Isaac Newton and #17 Stephen Hawking both left what seem to be indelible marks on our world.
+Newton’s absolute space time is embedded within our commonsense view of the universe.
+It is also wrong.
+So now it is time to begin to try to erase the essence of both.

 Beyond boundaries.
 In 2011 to help a nephew I took his high school geometry classes for their last day of school before the holidays (December 19).
 I had Zeno in mind when we started dividing in half each of the edges of a tetrahedron in order to connect those new vertices.
 We went deeper and deeper inside a tetrahedral-octahedral couplet (pictured).
 On paper we went 45 steps inside until we were in the range of the fermion and other particles.
 Going further, another 67 steps, we entered the range of the Planck numbers.

 The Simple Math.
 We were even more surprised when we started with Planck’s numbers, just to watch the doubling of each of those base numbers.
 In 112 steps we were back up in the classroom.
 By notation 142 the universe was just approaching one second of processing power.
 And then, in just 60 more doublings, we were out to the age of the universe and the size of the universe.
 Simple math indeed, yet it staggers the imagination.

 This website.
 Ever since that fateful day with the high school students, questions have been raised and explored.
 Scholars have told me, “A simple doubling is not a mechanism to create and sustain the universe.”
 Or, something like this, “It can’t account for all the issues within Big Bang cosmology.”
 So, every page of this website is a study of their issues.
 One of those entries outlines four goals to explore, and eight reasons to wrestle with this nascent model.